Contributing

 Lockfile discipline

-uv.lockmust be committed- Always run dependency changes via
+uv.lockmust be committed- Always change dependencies via

 uv add/uv remove - CI uses